codewitch-honey-crisis/clasp/clasptree/README.md

 This will take all the content in a folder called www, and generate a header file called httpd_content.h with it.
 It specifies the prefix to use for the generated symbols, an epilogue of code to append in each method, the argument and the methods used to send data.

-To understand the details of how it works see the READMEs for CLASP and ClStat_
+To understand the details of how it works see the READMEs for CLASP and ClStat, but essentially it does the following:

+- For .clasp files, they are interpreted as dynamic content and generated accordingly.
+- For .h files, they are copied into the input directory in a mirrored tree, and an `#include` is added in the generated code.
+- For other files, it is potentially compressed and embedded as static.

 In the Visual Studio demo for clasptree, this command from above generates this content based on the contents of www: